jasujm/pyupgw/README.rst

 Python client for Unisenza Plus
 ===============================

-Unisenza Plus is a product line that connects smart thermostats and other devices manufactured by `Purmo <https://global.purmo.com/>`_ to a cloud service via the Unisenza Plus Gateway. ``pyupgw`` is a python client for that cloud service.
+Unisenza Plus is an IoT family that connects smart thermostats and other devices manufactured by `Purmo <https://global.purmo.com/>`_ to a cloud service via the Unisenza Plus Gateway. ``pyupgw`` is a python client for that cloud service.

-Currently only the smart thermostats are supported.
+Currently, only the smart thermostats are supported.

 .. note::